hkaido0718/IncompleteDiscreteChoice/README.md

-# Python Libraries for Incomplete Discrete Choice (IDC) Models
+# A Python Library for Incomplete Discrete Choice (IDC) Models

 This repository collects Python libraries to estimate discrete choice models.
 Currently, it contains the following files.